coastal-AI/.github/profile/README.md

 # **coastal-AI**

 ## About Us
-**coastal-AI** is a collaborative initiative between the **Artificial Intelligence Center of the University of Oviedo** and the **Seagrass Ecology Group of the Spanish Institute of Oceanography (IEO-CSIC)**.
+**coastal-AI** is a collaborative initiative between the **Artificial Intelligence Center (AIC) of the University of Oviedo** and the **Seagrass Ecology Group of the Spanish Institute of Oceanography (IEO-CSIC)**.
 This joint venture leverages artificial intelligence (AI) technologies to address pressing ecological challenges in coastal environments.

 ## Mission
 Our mission is to innovate at the intersection of artificial intelligence and marine ecology, developing advanced tools and methods for the sustainable monitoring, analysis, and conservation of coastal ecosystems.